 During 2.8 months of observation in the expansion phase cohort (number of patients) 27 (18%) of the 147 participants, need to reduce the dose.
 Unwanted side effects arising in the treatment, grade 3 or worse were recorded in 93 patients (63%).

 The most common adverse events were bleeding from the nose (69%), neuropathy of any degree (43%) and neuropathy for at least the third degree (7%).

-Three deaths were reported in the escalation phase.
+The escalation phase three deaths were recorded.
 The connection between the used drug and the deaths has not been evaluated.

-In one patient the escalation phase with metastatic cervical cancer achieved partial response with the treatment doses of 1.2 mg / kg.
+The escalation phase, one patient with metastatic cervical cancer achieved partial response with the treatment doses of 1.2 mg / kg.
 In the phase expansion cohort of 23 patients (15.6%) achieved confirmed objective response (partial responses were all).